Mailchimp Logo

 MailChimp Logo 2013-2018

-At some point, the owners got tired of that the inscription looks very sloppy, and they turned to Jessica Hische for help.
-This is the first time a freelance designer who has recently graduated from art school got such a responsible job.
-She faced a difficult task: to keep the old font but to make it more readable.
+At some point, the owners grew tired of the inscription looking sloppy and turned to Jessica Hische for help.
+This is the first time a freelance designer who has recently graduated from art school has got such a responsible job.
+She faced a difficult task: keeping the old font while making it more readable.

-To do this, Jessica has separated the words “Mail” and “Chimp,” reduced the thickness of the lines, widened the narrow areas at the joints, and slightly aligned the letters.
+To do this, Jessica has separated the words “Mail” and “Chimp,” reduced the line thickness, widened the narrow areas at the joints, and slightly aligned the letters.
 The changes were minimal, but they made it possible to use the logo at any scale.

 Simultaneously, the Mailchimp platform acquired an emblem with the head of the cartoon monkey, Freddie.
 This funny and friendly chimpanzee is the company’s iconic mascot, which matches its name.
 The artists made the badge colored and uneven in texture: thanks to graphic techniques, the fur looks thick, the skin is smooth, and the blue stripe on the cap looks shiny.